 - Cordless drill with assorted bits

 - Work truck with ladder rack and utility box

 - Trucks, Vans

-In addition to our list of common business expenses, your carpentry service will require a budget for the ongoing cost of building supplies, such as nails, staples, drill bits, wood, etc.
+In addition to the common business expenses, your carpentry service will require a budget for wages, and building supplies such as nails, staples, drill bits, wood, etc.

-You will need to check with your local authorities regarding zoning laws and any required permits to operate at your home or at another location.
+You will need to check with your local jurisdiction regarding zoning laws and any required permits to operate at your home or at another location.